rocket-pool/RPIPs/RPIPs/RPIP-41.md

 * The Global Stipend Rate SHALL be modified only by the pDAO via a voted modification to this RPIP and SHOULD follow the usual processes for such a modification.

 ### Current and Historic Parameter Values

+Future committees SHOULD be added to this RPIP and members SHOULD expect to receive a stipend for their hours at the same Global Stipend Rate.
+This SHOULD be done without a separate pDAO vote to modify this RPIP.

 | Date                       | Global Stipend Rate |
 |----------------------------|---------------------|